ras-drive/Zion-Password-Manager/README.md

-# CURRENTLY THIS PROJECT IS BEING REDONE
+# What is Zion?

+Zion is a password manager being developed to be a modern, cross platform, and secure with a backend written in Rust. currently the only frontend being developed for use is a webpage but eventually an android version will be released when the backend is stable.

+## Testing the project

-First things first, if you aren't using Dockeryou need to setup a postgresql database
+First things first, if you aren't using Docker you need to setup a postgresql database

 Any of the links below explain how to setup a postgresql database so pick your distributions (if yours isn't listed I prefer the Arch Docs)